 Preparation

-Many Cayman families who know that they will be sending their children to boarding school will organise some form of tutoring at least 12 months in advance to a) ensure that their child is prepared for any entrance exams and b) to get their children's academic performance on a par with their peer group in Canada, UK or USA.
-Education standards in the Cayman Islands are very much on par with overseas schools but some things are taught differently, or have just not been covered in Cayman schools.
+Many Cayman families who know that they will be sending their children to boarding school will organise some form of tutoring at least 12 months in advance to ensure that their child is prepared for any entrance exams and to get their children's academic performance on par with their peer group in Canada, the UK or the US.
+Education standards in the Cayman Islands are very much on par with overseas schools but some things are taught differently or have just not been covered in Cayman schools.
 For example, French, Geography, Latin and History are all taught in UK schools and Cayman students will not have been exposed to the same material.
-If your child takes the UK Independent Schools’ Entry Test (UKiset) it will mark them in relation to the average for UK private schools and UK government schools and will give you a very good benchmark from which to work.
+If your child takes the UK Independent Schools’ Entry Test (UKiset), it will mark them in relation to the average for UK private schools and UK government schools and will give you a very good benchmark from which to work.

 Read More On: